Guide to rising credit card interest rates

 Tools, tips for cardholders with revolving debt as APRs go up, up, up

-With the Federal Reserve's third interest rate increase this year, credit card rates are expected to rise again, and credit card holders who carry balances can, and should, take actions to minimize the cost.
+With the Federal Reserve's first interest rate increase this year and the sixth in more than two years, credit card rates are expected to rise again, and credit card holders who carry balances can, and should, take actions to minimize the cost.

-Since December 2015, the Federal Reserve has raised its benchmark rate in five .0.25 percent increments, with the most recent rate hike in December 2017.
+Since December 2015, the Federal Reserve has raised its benchmark rate in six 0.25 percent increments, with the most recent rate hike on March 21, 2018.